What is the initial filing cost of a US design patent application?

 Other typical Office Actions in design applications may include a Restriction Requirement if the initial disclosure contained multiple embodiments.
 For example, if the originally filed application showed two versions of a product, the patent examiner may require you to pick only one version to prosecute in the pending application.
 In this situation, the applicant may file a continuation application to pursue the non-elected version/embodiment.
 Such a child application will maintain the priority date of the pending parent application.

 In rare cases, a US design application may receive a substantive Office Action rejecting the claimed design on the basis of prior art.
 Responses to substantive Office Actions require substantially more effort and cost.

 Our firm guarantees the quality of our selected illustrators.
-If our clients receive an Office Action objecting to the drawings, we will file a response with corrected drawings free of charge.
+If our clients receive objections to the quality of our initial drawings, we will file a response with corrected drawings free of charge.

 This may be especially helpful if the client is unsure about using their own drawings.
 The guarantee would also benefit drawings originating from a foreign priority application (e.g., China) which might not conform to US standards.
 Our guarantee does not apply to any corrections caused issues outside our control (e.g., inconsistent views).